roydenteh99/BatteryCal/README.md

 - `EventSorter.js` pairs start and end events for timeline rows.
 - `index.html` provides the browser controls, Google Timeline, event table, and Sheets export.

+## Note for potential user / developer
+- I encourage the free use of this web app if is not apparent yet in the fact it is a public respository.
+- If you find any bug feel free to tell me or even better yet, debugged it and send a pull request.
+- If you made major improvement to my web app after deciphering my spaghetti code, do share too.
 The event-driven implementation is covered by the Node test suite:

 ```powershell